About 30% Club Hong Kong

 Activate senior leaders

-Engage chairs and CEOs to drive change and support organisations in their diversity & inclusion endeavours, with a specific focus on gender.
+We engage Board Chairs and CEOs to drive change and support organisations in their diversity & inclusion endeavours, with a specific focus on gender.

 Influence those with power to drive change